dbc60/blog/content/project/blog/blog-planning.md

   - [ ] `home renovation`.
 The kitchen cabinet project, and others.
   - [ ] `book reviews`.
 That might motivate me to read more and take notes on technical books.

+I think I want to get rid of the title and subtitle.
+I also want two columns, where the left column is a narrow, vertical menu and the right is the main content.
+The main content can be a list of blog posts for a given "section", or an individual post.

+A "section" is a Hugo-defined section, where each page in the section can be found in a directory under the `content` directory that is named for the section.
+For example, all markdown or reStructuredText files under `content/notes/` are in the `notes` section.

 ## Categories

 Think of categories as entries in a table of contents for your website, and tags as index entries.
 Use categories sparingly.
 Each blog post should have one or no more than two categories assigned. `One site <organize your blog design with categories and tags_>`_ recommends limitiing yourself to a total of 10 categories across the site.